amcnguyen/RepData_PeerAssessment1/PA1_template.md

-### 2/ What is mean total number of steps taken per day?
+### Step 2 - What is mean total number of steps taken per day?

-Aggregate the number of steps by day ...
+Using **Aggregate** fucntion to calculate the total number of steps by day ...

 ```r
 steps_by_day <- aggregate(steps ~ date, df, sum)

 head(steps_by_day)
 ```